TheEvilSkeleton/lutris-wiki-fork/installing-lutris.md

 ## Fedora

-**Note: this is specifically for Fedora 31 on the x86_64 platform.
-The installation process may be different for different versions of Fedora and platform.**
+**Note: this is specifically for Fedora 31.
+The installation process may be different for different versions of Fedora.**

 ### Prerequisites